prof3ssorSt3v3/mad9011/docs/assignments/hybrid5.md

 Based on Week 06's lesson, you are to create a silhouette raster image in Adobe Photoshop.

 - Try cutting out a silhouette of yourself or friend as perfect as possible. (background: [http://www.pics4learning.com](http://www.pics4learning.com/))
-- When the work is completed, screen capture the artwork in your Ps workspace including the layer view.
+- When the work is completed, screen capture your artwork in Ps workspace including the layer view.
 - Upload your screen capture file for submission.
 - File naming example: *TomSmith-010-silhouette.png* [fullname-section#-silhouette.png]